tomchadwin/tom.chadw.in/_posts/2019-06-07-AWalkWithoutMax.md

 Water makes me think of my dad.
 He was in love with the sea, but moderated his passion to rivers and canals in order to devise family holidays my mum would not flat-out refuse to join out of terror.
 Today would have been his 89th birthday.
-I was going to go down to the abbey to sit for a moment in my perplexed atheism and remember his faith and love of church music.
+I had planned to go down to the abbey to sit for a moment in my perplexed atheism and remember his faith and love of church music.
 This felt more like common ground.